HamoCorp/CustomLegacyUI/README.md

 # CustomLegacyUI

 A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/).
 Lets you customize the default legacy UI you spawn from the Create New menu in the dev tool.
-You can change the colour and slant of the UI when you do a create.
-(Even make it look like neos UI if you want 😧)
+You can change the colour and slant of the UI (even make it look like neos UI if you want 😧).

 ![legui2](https://github.com/HamoCorp/CustomLegacyUI/assets/43244781/6d7b93bc-cd05-4087-9c40-b8f3aeb93dcc)